 Fall armyworm is native to tropical and subtropical regions of the Americas.
 Since 2016, it has rapidly spread to Africa, Asia, Israel, Jordan, and Australia.
-Fall armyworm was first reported in Australia in February 2020.
-By late 2020 it was declared endemic and spread across Queensland, Northern Territories, Western Australia and into New South Wales.
+In Australia, fall armyworm was first reported in February 2020, and by late 2020 it was declared endemic and has spread to all parts of the country.
+Fall armyworm is now present in New Caledonia, Norfolk Island, Papua New Guinea, Solomon Islands, and Timor-Leste.